Course details

 Study options

-We offer four flexible study options for this programme, designed to fit around your lifestyle whether you are working, have family commitments, or are based in Northland.
+We offer flexible study options for this programme, designed to fit around your lifestyle, whether you are working, have family commitments, or are based in Northland.

 • February Intake (Part-time study at Mt Albert, evening classes)

-• Ideal if you are working and wanting to study during evening hours
+• Ideal if you are working and want to study during evening hours

 • Duration: February – November